C-Accel-CRIPT/sdk-archive/docs/nodes/collection.md

 ## Definition

+A `Collection` is nested inside of a `Project` node.
-A collection node can be thought as a folder/bucket that can hold either an
+A `Collection` node can be thought as a folder/bucket that can hold either an
 <a href="../experiment" target="_blank">Experiment</a> or
 <a href="../inventory" target="_blank">Inventory</a> node.